trbaxter/Old-Projects/README.md

 - Completed homework assignments from my 2018 Intro to Programming course at SCSU.\
 (Textbook exercises are taken from *Intro to Programming Using Python* by Y. Daniel Liang)

-- Two possible solutions for the archetypical "FizzBuzz" coding interview question. \
+- Two possible solutions for the archetypal "FizzBuzz" coding interview question. \
-(One using the standard modulo approach, and one without using modulo)
+(One using the standard modulo approach and one without using modulo)

 <br>

 <h2>Scientific Papers</h2>

-- Published conference proceedings I worked on as an undergraduate student.
+- Published conference proceedings I worked on as an undergraduate physics student.